Dealing With An Ageing Workforce

 The research (An Ageing Workforce - The Employer's Perspective, by Helen Barnes, Deborah Smeaton and Rebecca Taylor, IES Report 468, October 2009) was undertaken jointly by the Institute for Employment Studies and the Policy Studies Institute, and funded by the Nuffield Foundation.
 It looks at employer attitudes towards older employees and the range of interventions organizations use to prevent early exit and facilitate continued employment.

-Some of the main conclusions of the study are that:
+Some of the main conclusions of the study were that:

 - many employers are happy to let people carry on working after the normal retirement age of 65